Secure Storage

 Overview

-The TEE Secure Storage service offers a persistent storage for securely holding sensitive data, such as cryptographic keys, cloud credentials or any other general-purpose information.
-It utilizes a dedicated flash partition of type data
+The TEE Secure Storage service provides persistent storage for securely storing sensitive data, such as cryptographic keys, cloud credentials, or other general-purpose information.
+It uses a dedicated flash partition of type data

 .
-The confidentiality and integrity of the data is ensured by the TEE.
+The TEE ensures both confidentiality and integrity of the stored data.

-Message signing and public key retrieval with the
+Message signing and public key retrieval using the

 ecdsa_secp256r1